vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= Next release =
+* Fixed: Period campaigns now show correctly in the app when there's both a free trial and a sign-up fee.

 = 1.16.5 =
 * Fixed: Refunds could not be processed properly because of a mistake when calling the `woocommerce_order_after_calculate_totals` action.
 We assume the object is always a subscription, when it is not.